 A business card is a card that conveys the right information about a company or individual.
 More often it carries information like contact details, location, and services a company or individual offers.
-Business cards are given or shared during introduction or serve as a convenient and a mnemonic.
+Business cards are given or shared during the introduction or serve as a convenient and a mnemonic.

 How to Make a Business Card

 You just can't lay down all of your company's or your information in a single business card.
-Having a business card that is fully packed with information may sound really good but your business card must only contain the most important details of your company such as contact details, location, and the things that you do.
+Having a business card that is fully packed with information may sound really good but your business card must only contain the most important details of your company such as the business logo, contact details, location, and the things that you do.

 1. Go to Microsoft Publisher